stanulilic/stanleyulili.com-old/_posts/2020-03-26-node-modules-import-and-use-functions-from-another-file.md

 In Node.js, any file that consists of JavaScript code in a file ending with `.js` is a module.
 A module can contain definitions of functions, classes, objects, or variables that can be referenced or used in another Javascript file.

 When your application starts getting larger, maintaining a single file becomes a difficult task. it is easy to get lost in the codebase and lose track of what a particular piece of code is doing.
 The problem get's worse when you are debugging code.

 To make it easier to maintain, reuse and organize code, you need to split the code into multiple files.
 This process is called modularization.
 Each module contains functions or classes that handle a specific functionality.

 Functions in one module can be imported and called in other modules saving you from having to copy function definitions into the other files.
 A module can be edited or debugged separately making it easier for you to add or remove new features.

 In this tutorial, you will learn how to create Node.js modules.
-You will learn how to include functions defined in one file and use them in another file.
+You will also learn how to include functions defined in one file and use them in another file.
 Some of the topics we will explore are:

 - Creating and Exporting a module
 - Importing a Module